SolomonPerkins/solomonperkins.github.io/_posts/2018-05-19-Im-A-Mentor.md

 <br/>
 **Be Like the Go-Giver**

 I once read a book called _The Go Giver_, which teaches about the five laws of stratospheric success.
-In my opinion, the first law is has been the most influential law, which states:
+In my opinion, the first law has the most impact, which states:

 > The Law of Value.
 Your true worth is determined by how much more you give in value than you take...